 |Culet Size||None||Very Small||Small||Outside Ranges|

 * Note: The recommended proportions for oval cut diamonds should be used as a reference only.
-Subjective observations for personal tastes and tangible light performance data like ASET images should always take higher precedence.
+Subjective observations for personal tastes and tangible light performance data like videos or ASET images will take higher precedence.

 Seriously, do the diamonds look oval to you?
 They take on an elliptical appearance instead.